Industrial Restaurant Design Guide

 Ambiance Elements

 As with the constructional elements above, ambiance is a big part of industrial interior design.
-During the day, large windows allow natural light to flood in and reflect on the concrete and exposed metal elements providing an influx of sunshine to uplift the interior.
-At night, low hanging and dim lighting change the large spaces into warm and intimate settings despite their size.
-The light in combination with the color palette used and wood or wood like textures add warmth to what can otherwise be seen as a cold and stark interior.
+During the day, large windows allow natural light to flood in and reflect on the concrete and exposed metal elements, providing an influx of sunshine to uplift the interior.
+At night, low-hanging and dim lighting change the large spaces into warm and intimate settings despite their size.
+The light, in combination with the color palette used and wood or wood-like textures, adds warmth to what can otherwise be seen as a cold and stark interior.

 Industrial Restaurant Design